Canon SX610 vs Pentax K-70

 |14.||Pentax K-S2||Y||mono / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the K-70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX610 does not feature such a mic input.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the SX610 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX610 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX610 was succeeded by the Canon SX620.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX610 or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Ready to shoot: Comes with a built-in lens, while the K-70 requires a separate lens.

 - More compact: Is smaller (105x61mm vs 126x93mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the K-70).